Video-Nomad/gs-curvetools-docs/docs/source/faq.rst

 	4. It should now work perfectly fine

 Maya ASCII loading times can be a bit longer, but should work just fine in Maya 2020.

-.. note:: This bug was reported to Autodesk and has a bug report number: BSPR-35061

 .. _broken-graphs: